depscloud/depscloud/README.md

 # Dependency Indexing Service

 Dependency Indexing Service is the core indexing engine to deps cloud.
-It works by pulling repositories from discovery, extracting dependency information via extractor, before storing in the tracker.
+It works by pulling repositories from sources, extracting dependency information via extractor, before storing in the tracker.

 ## Support